Lost your passport overseas…NOW WHAT?

 If you recover your passport after it was reported lost or stolen, submit it to the address listed on the back of the DS-64 form.
 When you send it back in, if you would like it back make sure to include a request that your passport be cancelled and returned back to you, otherwise it will simply be destroyed.
 If you are like me, I like to keep my old passports with the stamps from everywhere I have been.

 We would love to hear some of your international travel adventures and tips you have learned along the way.
-If you’re planning a hunting trip or vacation abroad, you should really consider some of the programs available that can provide you with high quality travel insurance and travel assistance.
+If you’re planning a fishing trip, a hunt or vacation abroad, you should really consider some of the programs available that can provide you with high quality travel insurance and travel assistance.
 When hunting or traveling abroad always prepare for the unexpected and research your emergency travel and service options.

 Quick Travel Tips: